migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/CustomTypes.md

 Now your method can be invoked from the Godot editor or from scripts written in other languages.

 The functions can be any of the types that can be wrapped in a [Variant](Variant.md) including the core Swift data types for integers and floats, the Godot Object subclasses as well as ``VariantCollection`` and ``ObjectCollection``.

+The `@Callable` macro only works in your class definition, and will not work on Swift class extensions.

 #### Surfacing Properties and Variables